openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 S4
 ```

-**Description:** Indicates a critical security level where data leakage would have severe impact.
-Example: databases containing authentication credentials or financial data.
+**Function:** Indicates a critical security level for the database, where data leakage would have severe impact.
+For example, databases containing authentication credentials or financial data.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core